 If the crown is being replaced because of decay underneath the crown, there is a risk that when the decay is removed, there is not enough tooth remaining to hold a crown in the future.
 In this case, an extraction will most likely be recommended.

 Just because the top of the tooth has essentially been replaced, it does not mean that you need to forgo a proper oral healthcare routine.

-In many respects there may well be an argument that you need to take even more care, particularly if deay was the reason that the crown was required in the first place.
+In many respects, there may well be an argument that you need to take even more care, particularly if decay was the reason that the crown was required in the first place.

 Twice daily brushing is an absolute must, as is flossing.
 Using a fluoride-containing toothpaste also provides protection against decay.

 As the crown sits on the natural tooth which is fixed into the jaw and gum, it is still susceptible to decay and periodontal (gum) disease.

 Depending on the design, the very edge of the crown will normally sit below the gumline slightly and not actually be visible.
 However, when it comes to flossing, as the floss passes into and under the gum, it might well be that the floss catches on the very edge of the crown.

 In this instance, you may want to use interdental brushes, if you do not already.
 Or you can look to use a water flosser, which is another very popular alternative, that does not rely on the physical contact.

 It is advisable to seek regular professional cleanings by trained hygienists who can make use of their specialist skills and tools to ensure your teeth and crowns remain in optimum condition.

 Of course, regular dental checkups is a must too.
 The training and expertise of the dentist will pick up on any issues with your dental health or the crown itself.